Zabolekar/readABF/README.md

 Episodic stimulation mode is also sometimes called waveform fixed-length mode.
 High-speed oscilloscope mode is not tested due to lack of sample files.

 We would very much appreciate to receive further data sets for testing purposes.
-A reporsitory to upload data sets can be provided at request.
+A repository to upload data sets can be provided at request.

 ## Acknowledgements